microsoft/WindowsAppSDK/specs/README.md

 4. Author your spec using the [spec template](spec_template.md).
    Please use relative links for images or other assets in the folder.
+   Be sure to read and follow the commented instructions in the template.

 5. When your spec is ready for review: